2007 UCI Indoor Cycling World Championships: Cycle ball

-Es wurde ein 2er-Teamwettkampf bei den Herren durchgeführt.

 Modus

 The competitors started in three different groups, ordered after their strengthen.
 In group A the fight for the medals took place.
 In all groups they compete in the league mode against each other.
 For group B and C the table afterward is the final results.

 In group A there was also an intermediate stage where the 2nd- against the 5th-placed and the 3rd against the 4th placed played.
 The winners came into a final round with the winner of the first round.
 The two first teams of the final round make out the world cup winner in a final game at the end.

 Group A

 In the group A Germany could win the final game against Austria with 6:4.
 Top goal scorer was the Austrian player Martin Lingg.